Pinafore/fact-repetition/note.md

 # Improve Human Learning with Representation + Spaced Repetition

+## 03-06-2020
+- dist_time is wrong, very large values
+- check topic assignment, not just topic-word dist

 ## 03-25-2020
 - finalze LDA on Quizbowl
-- "point" and "10" are still in the vocab
-- improve debug string
-x make sure that commiting only at exit is fine
-- return schedule & update details via web API for debug
+- "point" and "10" are still in the vocab x improve debug string x make sure that commiting only at exit is fine x return schedule & update details via web API for debug
 - weird sequences in possibly snapshot

 ## 03-23-2020